samstur/P_rapae_RNASeq/MasterNotes.md

 Output sam files were converted to bam (after which the sam files were deleted) and then bam files were indexed ([script](https://github.com/samstur/P_rapae_RNASeq/blob/main/sam2bam.sh))

+## Read counting
+HTSeq (v0.13.5) was used to counts reads mapped to genes for downstream analyses.
+First used HTseq to check the strandedness.
+Ran one file using forward, reverse, and no strandedness then chose the one with the fewest "no feature" outputs ([script]https://github.com/samstur/P_rapae_RNASeq/blob/main/htseq_stranded_test.sh).
+Then used HTSeq to produce read count files for all samples ([script]https://github.com/samstur/P_rapae_RNASeq/blob/main/htseq.sh).